Turkey is one of the most underrated countries in the world.

 Driving can be a wonderful way to explore Turkey, as long as you’re a confident driver with a lot of experience.
 Turkish drivers can be a bit wild at times, jumping red lights, overtaking on corners, and generally speeding their way around the country.
 You’ll want to exercise a lot of caution while on the road, but you’ll more than likely be fine.
 Turkey has fewer traffic-related fatalities than the U.S., so you won’t be putting yourself in grave danger by opting to hire a car.
 Prepare to use your horn a lot.
 They drive on the right in Turkey and manual transmission is far more common.

-As with flights, I head to Skyscanner to compare the prices of car rentals.
+I head to Skyscanner to compare the prices of car rentals.

 I typically recommend avoiding flying within a country, as flights tend to be pricey and time-consuming when you include, packing, travelling to and from the airports, passing through security… and all of those wonderful experiences that travel involves.